 Due to a lack of background knowledge and discipline-specific as well as general academic vocabulary, struggling learners often have great difficulty with history.
 Such students may include Special Education students, English Learners, Court-Involved youth, Students with Limited or Interrupted Formal Education, and Culturally and Linguistically Diverse learners.
 Building on the Collaborative’s experience with struggling learners, Emerging America offers courses and online resources to help teachers to support these students.

 Western Massachusetts Writing Project is a professional community of teachers who value reflection and inquiry; who care about issues of race, gender, language, class, and culture; who come together to deepen our experience as writers, to share our knowledge and expertise, to transform our practice, to improve student learning, and to develop expertise and leadership.
-Western Massachusetts Writing Project Content Literacy Leadership Project
+Western Massachusetts Writing Project Content Literacy Leadership Project describes a path for civic engagement leadership specifically for history and social studies teachers, as well as for teachers of science and of other disciplines.

 As they investigate topics in local history, students learn to see connections with national events and stories, and to build interpretations of the past that are guided by careful critical questioning.
 Together, students, teachers, and community partners create websites to share their discoveries with audiences beyond the classroom.